 Chemotherapy is the use of one or more of several drugs to kill cancer cells and is often used after surgery for treatment of colon cancer.
 It works by stopping the division and reproduction of cancer cells.
 When, where, and how chemotherapy is used will depend on the stage of the cancer, the health of the patient, and the doctor's preferences.
 Troubling side effects from chemotherapy such as nausea and hair loss can often be treated or counteracted.

-After the three month cycle of chemotherapy, Osbourne's physician will likely want to track the effectiveness of the treatment with various tests.
+After chemotherapy, most patients continue to undergo testing to ensure the effectiveness of treatment.
 Blood tests and X-rays may be used during follow up doctor visits to track the cancer and make any further decisions on treatment.